Last updated July 23, 2021

 - Choose Import Now and follow onscreen instructions to complete the import.

 After you have imported any users from your StarLeaf organization, then assign StarLeaf to Groups.
 The members of these Groups will be automatically provisioned with StarLeaf.
-New members of these Groups will be provisioned on the StarLeaf Cloud.
+New members of these Groups will be provisioned on the StarLeaf platform.

 To assign StarLeaf to Groups: